Ian Colin

-Ian Colin (1912–1987) was a British film and television actor.
-During the 1930s, Colin was a leading man in Quota quickies.
+Ian Colin Marmaduke de Collieur Wetherell (1912–1987), most often credited simply as Ian Colin, was a British film and television actor.
+During the 1930s, Colin was a leading man in quota quickies.
 He later acted predominantly in television shows such as The Quatermass Experiment, Emergency-Ward 10 and Coronation Street.

-He was the son of Marmaduke Wetherell and Lena McNaughton.
+Colin was the son of M. A. Wetherell and Lena McNaughton.
+In his youth, he was involved, with his father, also an actor, screenwriter, director, producer, and big-game hunter, in creating the hoax "surgeon's photograph" of the Loch Ness Monster -- he bought the materials and took the picture.